-A few months ago we told you about the Jameson Drinking Buddies program, a collaboration effort between Jameson Irish Whiskey and several U.S. craft brewers.
-As part of the Drinking Buddies Program, Jameson selected five brewers to tour the their whiskey distillery in Ireland and learn about the history of Jameson Irish Whiskey.
-They were then sent home with several used Jameson barrels of their own, and tasked with making a one-of-a-kind craft beer to age in these Jameson vessels.
+A few months ago we told you about the Jameson Drinking Buddies program, a collaborative effort between Jameson Irish Whiskey and several U.S. craft brewers.
+As part of the Drinking Buddies Program, Jameson selected five brewers to tour their whiskey distillery in Ireland and learn about the history of Jameson Irish Whiskey.
+They were then sent home with several used Jameson barrels of their own and tasked with making a one-of-a-kind craft beer to age in Jameson’s vessels.
 Colorado’s own Great Divide Brewing Company was one of this year’s Drinking Buddies participants, and we attended the release party for their Jameson barrel-aged beer, The Smoothness.
 Smooth it was, and delicious too.
-It was an incredible example of two good things – Great Divide beer and Jameson Whiskey – combining to make something so much better than the sum of its parts.
+It was an incredible example of two good things – Great Divide beer and Jameson Whiskey – could come together to make something even better than the sum of its parts.

 Fresh off the heels of Drinking Buddies, Jameson Caskmates is the Irish whiskey maker’s newest beer-inspired collaboration.
 For Caskmates they took Jameson Original and finished it in stout-seasoned whiskey barrels from Irish microbrewery Franciscan Well.
 If you’re keeping track at home, that means these barrels were first used for Jameson whiskey, then used to age an Irish Stout from Franciscan Well Brewery, before finally returning home to Jameson.
 The stout-season barrels were then refilled with whiskey for finishing, creating Jameson Caskmates.
 If you think about it, it makes perfect sense.
 Irish whiskey and Irish stout are already BFFs that go well together, so why not take this relationship to the next level?